St. John's (NY) vs. Michigan College Basketball Predictions & Picks - November 13

 St. John's (NY) vs. Michigan Predictions & Picks: Spread, Total - November 13

-Monday's contest at Madison Square Garden has the Michigan Wolverines (2-0) taking on the St. John's (NY) Red Storm (1-0) at 6:30 PM ET (on November 13).
-Our computer prediction projects a lopsided 87-77 victory, heavily favoring Michigan.
+Monday's contest between the Michigan Wolverines (2-0) and the St. John's (NY) Red Storm (1-0) at Madison Square Garden should be a lopsided matchup, as our computer prediction projects a final score of 90-74, heavily favoring Michigan to come out on top.
+Tipoff is at 6:30 PM ET on November 13.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!